Towards Fully Passive Time-Bin Quantum Key Distribution over Moving Free-Space Channels: Results

-The results of our demonstration are shown in figure~\ref{fig: results} and figure~\ref{fig: results2}.
-Here we describe two experimental scenarios; (\romannumeral 1) the system and interferometers are allowed to drift due to fluctuations from the environment, (\romannumeral 2) a piezoelectric actuator in the TA is driven to produce a constant phase change of \SI{0.1}{\radian\per\second}.
-Average visibilities of $88.5\pm1.5$\% and $86.5\pm1.7$\% are observed in the phase-dependent superposition basis for scenarios (\romannumeral 1) and (\romannumeral 2) respectively.
-This corresponds to an average QBER in the superposition basis of $5.8\pm0.8\%$ and $6.8\pm0.9\%$ for scenarios (\romannumeral 1) and (\romannumeral 2) respectively, while the QBER in the computational basis is $4.2\pm0.9\%$ and $3.4\%\pm0.6\%$ for scenarios (\romannumeral 1) and (\romannumeral 2) respectively.
-The visibility of the superposition basis is derived from the $C$-parameter, which is a combination of the visibility of the EPS ($95\%$), the PTC interferometer ($99\%$), and the TA interferometer ($93\%$).
-Combined, the estimated visibility for the superposition basis is $87\%$ and gives a combined expected QBER of approximately $6.5\%$, which agrees with the experimentally observed values.
+The visibility of the superposition basis is derived from the $C$-parameter, which is a combination of the visibility of the EPS ($95\%$), the PTC interferometer ($99\%$), and the TA interferometer ($96\%$).
+Combined, the estimated visibility for the superposition basis is roughly $90\%$ and gives a combined expected QBER of approximately $5\%$, which agrees with the experimentally observed values.
 Other errors, such as waveplate errors and imperfections in the beam splitters are not accounted for in this estimate but can contribute to the error in our demonstration.
+Furthermore, the estimated visibility agrees well with experiments performed without a multi-mode channel, i.e. directly connecting the output of PTC to the input TA with a single mode polarization maintaining fiber.
+A short \SI{1}{\meter} multi-mode fiber is still used for the input of the TA, thus in Table~\ref{tab:res} these are referred as \SI{1}{\meter} MMF experiments.
+On average, the visibilities of these experiments in the superposition basis of around $90\%$ and had comparable QBER and key rate values to the \SI{15}{\meter} MMF channel experiments, see Table~\ref{tab:res}.